PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 Then, run `sudo systemctl enable my-prefect-service` to enable the service.
 This command will ensure it runs when your system boots.

-Finally, run `sudo systemctl start my-prefect-service` to start the service.
+Next, run `sudo systemctl start my-prefect-service` to start the service.

+Run your deployment from UI and check out the logs on the **Flow Runs** page.

-You can check that your daemonized Prefect worker or serve process is running with `systemctl | grep my-prefect-service`.
+You can check that your daemonized Prefect worker or serve process is running and see the Prefect logs with `systemctl status my-prefect-service`.

-And that's it!
+That's it!
 You now have a systemd service that starts when your system boots, and will restart if it ever crashes.

 ## Next steps